khpylon/MachEWidget/FAQ.md

 As I find time, more questions and answers will be added here.

+#### Q: The "Last refresh" time shown on widget changes randomly; the value I set for the time between widget updates has no effect.
+What's happening?

+The time shown in "Last refresh" is based on a specific value read from the servers.
+It corresponds (I believe) to the last time the vehicle uploaded data.
+The time between widget updates controls when the app attempts to read from the servers.
+Sometimes, frustratingly, the last upload occurs as you open doors to get out of the vehicle.

+If you want to confirm that the app *is* doing something, triple-tap on "Last refresh".
+It will display the time it read the last update and the time of the last alarm (when it requested an update).
+If the last alarm time doesn't match your time between widget updates, you likely have battery optimizations turned on.
+If the last update time is different from the last alarm time, then the app may have lost sync with the servers and you'll need to log back into your Ford account.

+Note: the time between widget updates and battery optimization settings affect the app's draw on your phone's battery.
+Since the widget is only active when it does an update, using the 5 or 10 minute settings should not significantly impact your battery level.

 #### Q:  Why does the app seems to update for a while, then stop?

 My theory is that this is caused by Android's battery optimization settings; alarms are used to signal when to update, and Android sometimes will ignore these when the device is idle.